se-passau/thor-avm/replication/README.md

 1. `ant run` (Note: The defaults correspond to the ASE'13 study setting.)
 2. Collect the results from a newly created sub-directory `NSGAIIDMStudy`.

+## How to collect measurement data

+The ant runs result in JMetal 4 output directories (`-Dname=<outdir>`) containing the measurement data on Hypervolume (HV), PCORRECT, TimeTo50C, and TimeToAnyC.
+To facilitate data postprocessing and analysis, there is a helper to turn the nested dir/file structures into one R data frame (in long format):

+`Rscript data/collect.R <outdir> <csv>`

+e.g.:

+`Rscript data/collect.R x264-FI100 x264-FI100.csv`

+The resulting CSV file can be sourced using `read.table` & friends in R.

 # References

 * [A. S. Sayyad, J. Ingram, T. Menzies and H. Ammar (2013): _Scalable product line configuration: A straw to break the camel's back_, Proc.
 IEEE/ACM 28th Int.
 Conf.
 Automated Softw.
 Eng.
 (ASE'13), pp. 465-474, IEEE](http://dx.doi.org/10.1109/ASE.2013.6693104)